Last update: October 2019

 Applicability: Word 365, 2019, 2016; Windows and MAC OS X operating systems.

 Thanks for your question.
-You can use Macros in order to automate your tasks in Microsoft Office applications.
-Macros can be either recorded or coded using Visual Basic for Applications (VBA).
+The key advantage of Macros is that they allow you automate your tasks in Microsoft Office applications.
+Macros can be either recorded or manually coded using Visual Basic for Applications (VBA).
 Word ships a Macro recorder that allows you to develop automation scripts without coding.
 If you are just starting out with automation, this might be a good enough solution.
 That said, with a little bit of VBA knowledge, you can write efficient and powerful Macros.

 If you don’t see the Developer tab in your Microsoft Word Ribbon, you’ll need to setup your Macro development environment.